-For these activity, there are six stations from which to choose.
+For this activity, there are six stations from which to choose.
 Or use them all!
 They involve selfies, reflecting on class content/units of study, drawing their plans for summer, advice for future students, and more!

 DAY 4: YEARBOOK-SIGNING MOVIE PARTY

 I LOVE leaving my students hand-written notes.
 Sometimes, I find time to sit and write each one a note, but that’s tricky when I have over 100 students.
 More often than not, I cannot find time to do that.
-So, the next best thing is to write a personalized message in their year book.
+So, the next best thing is to write a personalized message in their yearbook.
 And I love for students to sign mine, too!
 So, I build in class time to share yearbooks.
 This is a perfect day to throw on a movie!
 And if you are feeling super generous, bring some non-messy snacks and let them chill and sign yearbooks!

 DAY 3: THANK-YOU NOTES

 Time to introduce your students to the lost art of thank-you notes.
-Have students use loose-leaf paper, store bought cards, or print these templates for them.
+Have students use loose-leaf paper, store-bought cards, or print these templates for them.
 Are you still doing virtual teaching?
 These come with a Google Slide version as well.
 Encourage students to pick an adult that has helped them or has meant something to them and show their appreciation with a letter.